£sd

-Although the names originated from popular coins in the classical Roman Empire, their definitions and the ratios between them were introduced and imposed across Western Europe by the Emperor Charlemagne.
-The £sd system was the standard across much of the European continent (France, Italy, Germany, etc.) for nearly a thousand years, until the decimalisations of the 18th and 19th centuries.
-As the United Kingdom remained one of the few countries retaining it into the 20th century, the system became particularly associated with Britain.
-It was King Offa of Mercia who adopted the Frankish silver standard of librae, solidi and denarii into Britain in the late 8th century, and the system was used in much of the British Commonwealth until the 1960s and 1970s, with Nigeria being the last to abandon it in the form of the Nigerian pound on 1 January 1973.
+Although the names originated from popular coins in the classical Roman Empire, their definitions and the ratios between them were introduced and imposed across Western Europe by Emperor Charlemagne.
+King Offa of Mercia adopted the Frankish silver standard of librae, solidi, and denarii into Britain in the late 8th century.

+The £sd system was the standard across much of the European continent for over a thousand years, until the decimalisations of the 18th and 19th centuries.
+The United Kingdom remained one of the few countries retaining it into the 20th century, resulting in the system becoming particularly associated with Britain.
+For much of the 20th century, £sd remained the monetary notation of most countries in the (former) British Empire – with the exceptions of Canada and India – until the 1960s and 1970s, with Nigeria being the last to abandon it in the form of the Nigerian pound on 1 January 1973.